milanc/AspNetToBlazor/readme.md

    1. This endpoint uses the .net8+ feature to [render blazor outside of asp.net core](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-components-outside-of-aspnetcore)
    1. If menu can be collapsed consider exposing the another endpoint e.g `menu-collapsed` to prerender collapsed menu.
    1. These endpoints have cache attribute making them cacheable on the client to allow faster loading and reduce flickering when switching between wf and Blazor apps
+   1. NavLink component depends on NavigationManager so in order to "prerendering for legacy" to work, `FakeServiceProvider` with `FakeNavigationManager` is pushed to the `HtmlRenderer`.

 ### Legacy App
 1. Added reference to blazor css and updated `blazor.webassembly-asp.js` file